-The school's calendar may be found on the school website at: www.sparkacademynh.org.
+The school's calendar may be found on the Student Resources page of the school website at: www.sparkacademynh.org.
 Every effort will be made to have the Spark calendar approved prior to the start of the school year.

 Requests for Early Dismissal